There are many HDMI wireless HDMI devices that can transmit a signal.

 A wireless HDMI transmitter and receiver will be needed and connected to the TV and sending device.

-For example, a Laptop HDMI can send a signal to a TV with the transmitter plugged into the laptop and receiver plugged into the TV HDMI port.
+For example, a Laptop HDMI can send a signal to a TV with the transmitter plugged into the laptop and the receiver plugged into the TV HDMI port.

-This also works with many other devices such as cable boxes, projectors, and most any device with an HDMI output port.
+This also works with many other devices such as cable boxes, projectors, and almost any device with an HDMI output port.

 All wireless signals work best with a clear line of sight with no walls or other barriers blocking the signal.

-This is especially true when sending TV signal since it is a lot of data and needs to be sent in real-time.
+This is especially true when sending TV signals since it is a lot of data and needs to be sent in real-time.